 What is deep jigging?

-Deep jigging is the term used for fishing using jigs in a deep water setting, usually more than 100 feet deep.
-This fishing technique is often employed to catch husky bottom fish species such as mutton snapper, amberjack, and grouper.
+Deep jigging is the term used for fishing using jigs in a deepwater setting, usually more than 100 feet deep.
+This fishing technique is often employed to catch husky bottoms fish species such as mutton snapper, amberjack, and grouper.
 However, this can also be used of pelagic species such as cero mackerel, Spanish mackerel, and kingfish.
 Deep jigging is also great for catching wahoo and dolphin fish.